yeetengang/Robotics-HomeServiceRobot/README.md

 3. home_service_rviz.launch which will take my Rviz configuration to have better view of pick-up zone and drop-off zone.
 4. pick_objects node with pick_objects.cpp function.

-pick_objects.cpp include function to navigate robot from starting location to pick-up location.
-Once robot reached pick-up location, it stay there for 5 seconds and then proceed to move to drop-off location.

 ## Virtual Objects
-Model a virtual object to simulate item pick-up and drop off events.
+Model a virtual object to simulate item pick-up and drop off events. add_markers_time.cpp include function to spawn marker at pick-up location for 5 seconds.
+Then, hide the marker for another 5 seconds to simulate item being picked up.
+Finally, re-spawn the marker at drop-off location to simulate item being dropped off at drop-off point.
 ```
 $ ./add_markers.sh
 ```